 Happy MLK Day, everyone.

-Hamilton: Lin-Manuel Miranda’s Miracle
+Hamilton: Lin-Manuel Miranda’s Modern Classic

 It’s a constantly moving, singing, dancing, quite literally spinning masterpiece of intricate physical, vocal and emotional involvement among cast, crew, musicians, choreographers, set designers and visionaries.
 Everything is held aloft by Lin-Manuel Miranda’s brilliant rhythm, rhyme, and lyrical passion and inspired by Hamilton biographer Ron Chernow’s erudition.